maaikeDL/Contract-Pipeline/docs/project_proposal.md

     * Automatically generate an up-to-date company playbook summarizing historical contract norms and best practices.
     * Generate draft contracts consistent with the company playbook based on a small set of variables provided by the user (e.g., job title, contract term).
 - **Success Metrics**:
-* >50% reduction in manual review and drafting time
+* Over 50% reduction in manual review and drafting time
-* >90% accuracy in output
+* Minimum of 90% accuracy in output
 * Bonus: amount of unexpected risks flagged

 ## Technical Approach